 Mr. Ziadé has been a Visiting Professor of Investment Arbitration at the University of Miami School of Law since 2010, and is a Visiting Professor of International Arbitration at the Faculty of Law of Saint-Joseph University in Lebanon and Dubai.
 He taught the settlement of international economic disputes as a Visiting Professor at the University of Paris I Panthéon-Sorbonne in 2011, and international arbitration and international administrative law as a Visiting Professor at the Universities of Chile and Heidelberg in Santiago, Chile in 2001 and 2004.
 In 2012, he delivered a course on “the independence of arbitral bodies established in the framework of international organizations” at The Hague Academy of International Law, and in 2013 conducted a workshop on arbitration at the Paris Academy for Arbitration Law.

 Mr. Ziadé has published extensively in the fields of international law and arbitration law.
 He has organized several high-profile international colloquia, and is a frequent speaker on a diverse range of legal topics at international conferences.
-He is a member of the Advisory Committee of the Lauterpacht Centre for International Law at the University of Cambridge.
+He was between 2011 and 2017 a member of the Advisory Committee of the Lauterpacht Centre for International Law at the University of Cambridge.
 He is a Patron and a Counsellor of the American Society of International Law (ASIL), and between 2007 and 2010 was a member of its Executive Council.
 Mr. Ziadé is also a member of the Société française pour le droit international, the Swiss Arbitration Association, the Comité français de l’arbitrage, and the International Council for Commercial Arbitration (ICCA).
 He is the Founder and the General Editor of the BCDR International Arbitration Review.
 He was Editor-in-Chief of the ICSID Review—Foreign Investment Law Journal between 2007 and 2011, after serving for a number of years as a member of its Board of Editors.
 Since 1991, he has been a member of the Editorial Advisory Committee of International Legal Materials, and since 1987 he has served as its Corresponding Editor for the Middle East.
 He is also a member of the Editorial Committee of the International Journal of Arab Arbitration.

 Mr. Ziadé studied private and public law, international law, administrative and political science, and business administration at Saint-Joseph University in Beirut, the American University of Beirut, Cambridge University and the University of Paris I Panthéon-Sorbonne.
 He is fluent in Arabic, English and French, and has a working knowledge of Spanish.